octobercms/docs/3.x/markup/filter/trans.md

 ---
 # |trans

-The `|trans` and `|transchoice` filters translate the value passed in using the applications localization configuration.
+The `|trans` and `|trans_choice` filters translate the value passed in using the applications localization configuration.
 The localization strings can be loaded by passing the default translation of your string.

 ```twig
 {{ 'I love programming.'|trans }};